Ameba-AIoT/ameba-arduino-doc/source/ameba_d/bw16-typec/Example_Guides/IR/IR - Transmit IR Sony Data.rst

 |image06|

 After the connection is being set up correctly, we will move to the coding part for this example.
-First, make sure the correct Ameba development board is selected in Arduino IDE: “Tools” -> “Board”.
+First, make sure the correct Ameba development board is selected in Arduino IDE: "Tools" -> "Board".

-Open the “IRSendSONY” example in “File” -> “Examples” -> “AmebaIRDevice” -> “IRSendSONY” and upload to the board connected with IR Emitter:
+Open the "IRSendSONY" example in "File" -> "Examples" -> "AmebaIRDevice" -> "IRSendSONY" and upload to the board connected with IR Emitter:

 |image10|

-After successfully upload the sample code for IRSendSONY, you could use oscilloscope or Pulse View software to find out the waveform of the signal transmitted from the IR Emitter is “0xA90” as shown in Figure below:
+After successfully upload the sample code for IRSendSONY, you could use oscilloscope or Pulse View software to find out the waveform of the signal transmitted from the IR Emitter is "0xA90" as shown in Figure below:

 |image11|